L-Ayim/Vault/README.md

   - Upload new files, view/download versions
   - Share with users or groups
   - Public file listing
 - **Graph “Map”**
   - CRUD Nodes & Edges
   - Attach files to nodes
   - Interactive React Flow canvas with draggable nodes and connectable edges
+  - Long-press items on mobile to drag with a preview overlay
 - **Chat**
   - Direct (1:1) channels
   - Node-specific discussion channels